von-steinkirch/von-steinkirch/README.md

 It's really hard to be a woman in my world — it was hard decades ago, and it's still hard now.
 It's even harder to be an autistic Latina.
 Harder still to be on your own.
 But I will never allow anyone to call me a victim.
-I am healthy, smart, young, and capable of building any reality I dream of.
+I am healthy, smart, young, and capable of building <a href="https://gist.github.com/von-steinkirch/7607c9a481a49dadfd1dcdd9acad15c5">any reality I dream of</a>.
-My real superpower is that I will never give up.
-And that is something no monster can take from me.
+My real superpower is that I never give up.
+And that's something <a href="https://www.loyal.love/chapters/25_spring.html#2025_april_27">no monsters</a> can take from me.

 <br>